Analysis | Trump is the culture war. The culture war is the base. Now what?

 McConnell and other Republican leaders have an advantage they lacked during Trump’s presidency: Trump’s diminished public voice.
 Trump lost both the constant attention of the news media and his active presence on social media, leading to a remarkably Trump-lite past few weeks.
 House Minority Leader Kevin McCarthy (R-Calif.) made a pilgrimage to Mar-a-Lago to meet with Trump, as will Sen. Lindsey O. Graham (R-S.C.).
 Either can come back and claim to speak on Trump’s behalf to some extent, at a greatly reduced risk of immediately being undercut by Trump himself.
 In other words, efforts to redirect the energy of Trump’s base in a different direction might be aided by his reduced ability to pull it back.

 It’s not that easy, of course.
 One Fox News interview can change a lot.
 If Trump gets a sense that his political power is being redirected or co-opted, the odds of that happening increase.
 Or if someone clearly understood to speak on the former president’s behalf, such as his son Donald Trump Jr., comes to the same conclusion, the scaffolding being built by the party shakes.
-The smoother path forward might be to adopt Trump’s insurr tactics instead of his mandate, leveraging the expectations of Republican voters if not the authority of the former president.
+The smoother path forward might be to adopt Trump’s culture-war tactics instead of his mandate, leveraging the expectations of Republican voters if not the authority of the former president.
 We’ve seen candidates try this for years by now.
 Without Trump’s loud voice drowning them out, some may have more success.

 As it stands, though, Trump remains the embodiment of that fight.
 He is still the face of “owning the libs,” as the vernacular has it.
 A defense of Trump is a defense of the right broadly — and a critique of Trump is a critique of those “75 million voters” (actually a bit over 74 million) who supported him last year.